Seneca-ICTOER/CSP451/docs/B-Tutorials/tutorial2.md

 ---
 id: tutorial1
-title: Tutorial 1 - Using Your Matrix Server Account
+title: Tutorial 2 - Using Your Matrix Server Account
 sidebar_position: 2
-description: Tutorial 1 for Students to Access their Matrix accounts and setup a Linux environment
+description: Tutorial 2 for Students to Access their Matrix accounts and setup a Linux environment
 ---

-# Tutorial 1: Using Your Matrix Server Account
+# Tutorial 2: Using Your Matrix Server Account

-## Main Objectives of this Tutorial
+## Main Objectives of this Tutorial is to

 - Learn how to access your Matrix server account (from home and/or from Seneca computer lab).
 - Learn several ways to exit your Matrix Linux Account session.